AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <br>
 Clone/download the GitHub repository from [here](https://github.com/AkhileshThite/DTube).
 <br>
-`git clone https://github.com/AkhileshThite/DTube.git` this will copy the folder from git on your computer.
+`git clone https://github.com/AkhileshThite/DTube.git` this command will copy the folder from git on your computer.
 <br>
-`cd [repo_name]` this will open that repo you just copied from GitHub.
+`cd [repo_name]` this command will open that repo you just copied from GitHub.
 <br>
 Now, open the folder with your favorite IDE, I'm using VS Code.